DevoOverkill9/the-watcher/README.md

 [2]if you found that you can't use this tool you can see our official vedio tutorial on youtube

-[3]we are not responsible for any bad using of this tool cause this tool has been made for pentesters and educational purposes only.
+[3]we are not responsible for any bad using of this tool because this tool has been made for pentesters and educational purposes only.

-[4]if you have faced any kind of problems while using our tool you can inform us to our E_mail :
+[4]if you have faced any kind of any problem while using our tool you can inform us to our E_mail :
 	devoohk2016@gmail.com
 [5]last thing thanks for reading this and have a nice day :D